Limit theorems for non-local functionals of smooth Gaussian fields via quasi-association: Main results

-Let us now specify the class of topological functionals to which our results will apply.
+We now specify the class of topological functionals to which our results will apply.
 We say that a function $g:\R^d\to\R$ is \emph{Morse} if it is $C^2$ smooth and all of its critical points are non-degenerate (i.e., the Hessian matrix has full rank at each critical point).
-Given $\ell\in\R$, we define $\mathrm{Morse}(\R^d,\ell)$ to be the set of Morse functions for which $\ell$ is not a critical value.
-We consider (real-valued) topological functionals $\Phi$ defined on triples $(g,D,\ell)$ where $\ell\in\R$, $g\in\mathrm{Morse}(\R^d,\ell)$ and $D\subset\R^d$ is compact (e.g., a box).
-We say that such a functional is a \emph{bounded excursion-set functional} if it can be expressed as
+Given $\ell\in\R$, we define $\mathrm{Morse}(\R^d,\ell)$ to be the set of Morse functions for which $\ell$ is not a critical value. \begin{definition}[Bounded excursion/level-set functional] Let $\Phi$ be a real-valued function defined on triples $(g,D,\ell)$ where $\ell\in\R$, $g\in\mathrm{Morse}(\R^d,\ell)$ and $D\subset\R^d$ is a `nice' compact set (e.g., a box).
+We say that $\Phi$ is a \emph{bounded excursion-set functional} if it can be expressed as